CryptoGnome/Bybit-Lick-Hunter-v4/README.md

 ```

-*edit .env to the settings you want more on them below*
+*edit .env to the setup you wish to run you can learn more about the settings int the next section below*

 ```
 sudo npm install pm2 -g